Download printable

 After trauma, when our brains can be “hijacked” by fear, anxiety, or anger, a wordless activity like coloring can help us get “unstuck.”
-Coloring can reduce stress in both adults and kids, and this adult-child coloring page lets you sit quietly with kids and just be together.
+Coloring can reduce stress in both adults and children, and this adult-child coloring page lets you sit quietly and just be together.

 Coloring together can help you share important ideas without saying a word: